dwilches/huion-kamvas-pro-13/README.md

 # 2. Stylus' target area

-My main monitor has a resolution of 2560x1440 and is placed above the tablet (with no X offset):
+My main monitor has a resolution of 2560x1440 and is placed above the tablet (with no X offset), [like this](/docs/screen-config.jpg)

 So the following code worked to direct my stylus input to only the tablet's screen: